The dog with its blanket in its mouth stares at me, and I stare at him.

 The Girl Who Stole My WorldGeneral Fiction

-A Wattpad Featured Story A relationship is a nest, you take your time building it and layering each stick in its proper place for a future that you are creating.
-Along comes the predator, the fake, the fraud, the pretender disguised as your friend...
+A Wattpad Featured Story Completed A relationship is a nest, you take your time building it and layering each stick in its proper place for a future that you are creating.
+Along comes the predator, the fake, the fraud, the pretender disguised as you...